-Power.
-The included hi-performance switch mode power supply operates in the range of 100V to 240V AC at highest power efficiency.
+IEC receptacle for mains power connection.
+The internal hi-performance switch mode power supply operates in the range of 100V to 240V AC at highest power efficiency.
 It is short-circuit-proof, has an integrated line filter, is fully regulated against voltage fluctuations, suppresses mains interference, and offers hum-free operation.
-It supplies 12 V DC at up to 2 A with the center pin + and outer pin GND.